-- Due to plant decommissioning activities, little CCR(s) was added to the landfill in 2020.
-Some coal remnants were added as a part of the plant decommissioning process. - CCR that was unencapsulated was conditioned before being placed into the landfill. - Water spray was applied to the exposed CCR, including on the working face, as needed. - During high wind conditions, unloading operations at the working face were reduced or halted. - After final elevations were achieved, the final cap and cover, including vegetation, was installed.
+- Due to plant decommissioning activities, no CCR(s) were added to the landfill in 2021. - After final elevations were achieved, the final cap and cover, including vegetation, was installed.
 This reduces the potential for CCR to be exposed to the atmosphere and dried.